 Do not rely on market value for real estate that generates rental income.
 Treat it like a business and value that future income stream.

 These are just some examples.
 You do not want to find out years later that the property you thought was worthless turned into a goldmine for your spouse.
+You must make sure that you get all of the property that you are entitled to in your divorce.

 #2 Fighting Over Property You Cannot Afford